 So again, look at the first 5 ingredients and see if there are any humectants.
 If you see one or more of these, I’d set that product aside until the humidity goes back down, or layer a hard hold anti-humectant product over it.

-Because there is so much moisture in the air, you won’t need as much in your hair.
+Because there is so much moisture in the air, you won’t need as much in your hair, but you do need some.
 Even without using humectants your hair will still absorb some of the moisture in the air around it.
 It’s very easy for hair to get over moisturized in high humidity and dew points.

 So you can try skipping the leave-in or using a lot less and see what happens.
 This works really well for me.